 Altair pioneered a patented units-based subscription licensing model for software and other digital content.
 This units-based model allows flexible and shared access to all of our offerings, along with over 150 partner products.
 Our customers license a pool of units for their organizations giving individual users access to our entire portfolio of software applications as well as our growing portfolio of partner products.
-We believe our units-based subscription licensing model lowers barriers to adoption, creates broad engagement, and encourages users to work within our ecosystem.
-This, in turn, helps drive our recurring software revenues which have been on average approximately 88% over the past five years and increases revenue.
+We believe our units-based subscription licensing model lowers barriers to adoption, creates broad engagement, encourages users to work within our ecosystem, and increases revenue.
+This, in turn, helps drive our recurring software license rate which has been on average approximately 88% over the past five years.
 Each year approximately 60% of new software revenue comes from expansion within existing customers.